 Dolores Huerta may only be five feet tall and weigh 100 pounds, but she is a powerhouse for social change.
 Born in New Mexico in April 10, 1930, she has spent her life fighting to improve the standard of living for farm workers and battled discrimination.
 Huerta co-founded the nation’s largest farm workers union and was the first woman in U.S. history to organize and lobby on behalf of migrant workers.
 Now, in her mid-eighties, Huerta shows no sign of slowing down and still makes the headlines in her fight for labor equality and civil rights.
-To celebrate Women’s History Month, here are some facts about the extraordinary woman behind the words “Yes, we can.”
+Here are some facts about the extraordinary woman behind the words “Yes, we can.”

 Labor organizing, politics, and humanitarianism were part of Dolores Huerta’s life from the beginning.